hamedsargoli/NTC/README.md

 # NTC Thermistor Library

-For Arduino ant STM32 boards.
+For Arduino and STM32 boards.

 The Library implements a set of methods for working with a NTC thermistor.
 Provides a temperature reading in Celsius, Fahrenheit and Kelvin.